-They are seen as tests of the ICC's ability to force political leaders to face justice - the very reason it was set up.
+They were seen as tests of the ICC's ability to force political leaders to face justice - the very reason it was set up.

 The ICC launched an investigation after Mr Annan presented it with a sealed dossier of suspects involved in the violence.
 He acted after the Kibaki-led government failed to establish a special tribunal to try the perpetrators of violence.

-The African Union has agreed with this stance, demanding last October that Mr Kenyatta's trial be deferred
+The African Union agreed with this stance, demanding last October that Mr Kenyatta's trial be deferred.

-However some Kenyans, in particular opposition supporters of Mr Odinga, back the ICC prosecutions.
+However, some Kenyans, in particular opposition supporters of Mr Odinga, backed the ICC prosecutions.

-MPs from his party boycotted a vote in parliament last year on leaving the ICC - a move which does not affect the existing prosecutions, and which in any case did not occur.
+MPs from his party boycotted a vote in parliament last year on leaving the ICC - a move which did not affect the existing prosecutions, and which in any case did not occur.